nodejs/undici/README.md

 - `socketPath: String|Null`, an IPC endpoint, either Unix domain socket or Windows named pipe.
   Default: `null`.

-- `bodyTimeout: Number`, the timeout after which a socket with active requests will time out.
-Monitors time between activity on an active socket.
-  Use `0` to disable it entirely.
-Default: `30e3` milliseconds (30s).

 - `idleTimeout: Number`, the timeout after which a socket without active requests will time out.
 Monitors time between activity on a connected socket.
   This value may be overriden by *keep-alive* hints from the server.